NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 ### Setting Trace Widths

-By default, Eagle uses the narrowest wires allowed by the DRU file.
+By default, Fusion360 uses the narrowest wires allowed by the DRU file.
 For us, that’s 5mil (0.127mm).
 Narrower wires have higher resistance, and if a trace needs to carry a sensitive signal (e.g., to drive our antenna) or lots of current (e.g., to or from our motors), the trace will need to be wider.

-Eagle provides the notion of ‘net classes’ to specify different characteristics for different signals in your design.
+Fusion360 provides the notion of ‘net classes’ to specify different characteristics for different signals in your design.
 We will define two new net classes, one for the trace between the balun and the antenna and another for signals within the motor driver (We will deal with `VBAT` and `BAT_GND` separately).

-To create or edit a net class, select `Edit->Net Classes`.
+To create or edit a net class, select `Rules ERC/DRC->Class`.
 The dialog box that appears will let you set width of nets in the class as well as the size of vias the class should use and the distance (“clearance”) between nets of different classes.

 First, enter “RFSIG” into box next to ‘1’ and enter ‘50mil’ (to match the width of the antenna) for the width.
 Leave the “drill” and clearance fields at ‘0’ (which mean use the defaults).